iandickson222/Excel-Data-Optimizer/README.md

 # Excel-Data-Optimizer
-The program is used to speed up calculations were guess and check is required.
+The program is used to speed up calculations where guess and check is required.

 You are free to use this app.